HosseinZaredar/Self-Driving-GAIL/README.md

 # Self-Driving-GAIL

-In this project, an end-to-end autonomous driving system in implemented.
+In this project, an end-to-end autonomous driving system is implemented.
 A deep learning model is trained to imitate an expert driver's behavior using Generative Adversarial Imitation Learninig (GAIL) algorithm [[1]](#1).
 The project is developed with [PyTorch](https://pytorch.org/) and [CARLA Simulator](https://carla.org/).

 This is the final project for my BSc in Computer Engineering at Amirkabir University of Technology (AUT), September 2022.